Renovation provides an opportunity to improve insulation, energy efficiency, seismic resilience and other aspects of building performance.

 Research consortium Beacon Pathway Ltd conducted research about potential retrofit technologies for housing.
 It considered more than 100 technologies, scoring them for affordability, community desirability, future-proofing, investment potential, landscape, performance, health and resource use.

-The most favoured energy efficiency technologies were bulk insulation, air–air heat exchangers, passive cooling, wood-pellet burners, efficient appliances, solar water heating, energy efficient lights, and double glazing.
+The most favoured energy efficiency technologies were bulk insulation, air–air heat pumps, passive cooling, wood-pellet burners, efficient appliances, solar water heating, energy efficient lights.
 In general, proven technologies scored the highest.

 Another option worth considering is replacing existing wood burners with efficient wood or pellet burners.